stevector/stevector_posts/_drafts/2016-06-11-drupal-7-to-drupal-8-migration-diary-part-2-config-installer.md

 ---
-ID: 35
 post_title: 'Drupal 7 to Drupal 8 Migration Diary (Part 2): Using Config Installer to delay a canonical database'
-author: admin65534
-post_date: 2016-06-05 19:11:06
 post_excerpt: ""
 layout: post
-published: true
+published: false
 ---

-Drupal sites can be broken down into three component parts.

-- Version-controlled code.
-- Files ignored from version control.
-- Database.

-The Drupal 7 site I am migrating from has all three elements and when the Drupal 8 site goes live, it too will have all three elements.
-Before I started the Drupal 8 project I only had to worry about the three elements on the Drupal 7 site.
-When I'm done, I will have only three elements to worry about as well (the same three elements in Drupal 8).
-I know from my experience in my previous job that these

-Much of the focus in the development of Drupal 8 was given to moving some concepts from the databased to version-controlled code.
-The configur Configuration like the definition of content types/fields, the site name

-* I'm using config installer
-* What does config installer do
-* Why would I want that
-* How
-* Where are the relevant parts in the code
-* Who cares
-* When

-Before I get into what Configuration installer does, first here is an overview of what happens if you install Drupal from scratch.
-One of the first things that happens is a prompt for what install profile you would like to use.
-Drupal Core comes with two install profiles Standard and Minimal.

-## What does Configuration Installer do?

-[Config Installer](https://www.drupal.org/project/config_installer) allows a Drupal site to be installed and reinstalled with a pre-existing set of configuration.

 When I started on this project I was excited to use Drupal 8's configuration management system.
-My imagined workflow was something like
+My imagined workflow was something like:

 * Install Drupal 8 with the core's Standard install profile.
 * Make configuration changes.
-* Export configuration changes to code (wooo!) to the `sites/default/config` directory.
+* Export configuration changes to code (wooo!) to the normal `sites/default/config` directory.
 * Push committed configuration to GitHub, make pull request.
-* CircleCI reinstalls with the Standard profile, import configuration from sites/default/config, run tests.
+* CircleCI reinstalls with the Standard profile, import configuration from `sites/default/config`, run tests.

 But there is a problem with this workflow.
 When attempting to do the import of pre-existing configuration Drupal will complain with a message like :